jarodBeardsley/superconductive/README.md

-## solar_longitude
+# solar_longitude

-Basic program to print the solar longitude at given a UTC time, retrieved from an API endpoint.
+Prints the solar longitude at given a UTC time, retrieved from an API endpoint.

-Built to run in an IDE like PyCharm.
 You will need to have the relevant libraries installed: Flask and astropy

-After downloading, start up the flask endpoint from which we will retrieve our time data: flask run
+After downloading, flask run to start up the API endpoint with our data.

-The time data that is returned can be changed in the app.py class.

-Then simply run the main class to retrieve the solar coordinates.
+The time data that is returned can be changed in the app.py class, then simply run the main class to retrieve the solar coordinates.